DevSwayam/IncoGods/README.md

 ## Tokenomics

 The game utilizes an ERC-1155 token standard.
 Each token represents a unique NFT card with distinct attributes.
 The total supply is dynamically managed based on player interactions.

-## How to Contribute

-If you're interested in contributing to the Inco Gods NFT Card Game, feel free to fork the repository, make your changes, and submit a pull request.
-Contributions are welcome in various forms, including bug fixes, new features, and documentation improvements.

 ## License